 LET’S BE CLEAR: “under the mistletoe” isn’t the place for a bonk and a bit of how’s-yer-father.
 You may, however, find yourself at a party with a parasitic shrub hanging overhead and no one in sight but that hottie you’ve been eyeing up since you arrived.
 Here are some things to avoid as you satisfy your holiday cravings:

 Eating Your Lover’s Face

 I once made out with a guy who opened his mouth so wide that I feared for my hairstyle.
 He could have fit a navel orange, a Christmas cracker and a yule log in there.
 He was a handsome guy.
 His proportions were right and he smelled vaguely delicious but his mouth had come from another planet.
-The plant of terrifying mouths.
+The planet of terrifying mouths.

 Years ago there was a commercial for the Reach toothbrush from Johnson & Johnson in which a guy had a “flip-top” head.
 I felt like that when we were snogging.

 If you need to eat your lover’s face to enjoy yourself, you should probably audition for The Walking Dead or you might become a headline about bath salts.
 Which brings me to number two:

 Picking up on your lover’s vibe is part of being a good maker-outer.
 Acquiring some sensitivity and a soupçon of generosity will make the whole thing more of a mutual experience.